inata1024/SimpleDB/README.md

-In lab1, I focus on implementing the core modules required to access stored data on disk; in future labs, I add support for various query processing operators, as well as transactions, locking, and concurrent queries.You'll find
+In lab1, I focus on implementing the core modules required to access stored data on disk; in future labs, I add support for various query processing operators, as well as transactions, locking, and concurrent queries.

 For lab1~lab4, [documents](https://github.com/inata1024/SimpleDB/tree/main/documents) and my [reports](https://github.com/inata1024/SimpleDB/tree/main/reports)(in **Chinese**) are avilable in this repository.